BTC100x/jupyter/README.md

 *Read this in other languages: [English](README.md), [Español](README.es-ES.md), [Português](README.pt-BR.md)*

-Jupyter metapackage for installation and docs.
+Jupyter metapackage for installation and docs for it.

 ## Running the docs locally
 First navigate to the `/docs` directory and create a `conda` environment: